2007 New York Mets season: Regular season

-The season started similarly to 2006 for the Mets as they swept the season-opening series against the best defending champion St. Louis Cardinals and winning their first four games by a combined score of 31–3; in doing so, the Mets joined the 1978 Brewers as the only teams in major league history to win their first four games by a margin of at least 28 runs.
-Unlike 2006, the Braves stayed close throughout April and even held sole possession of first place at the end of the month.
+The season started similarly to 2006 for the Mets as they swept the season-opening series against the defending world champion St. Louis Cardinals and winning their first four games by a combined score of 31–3; in doing so, the Mets joined the 1978 Brewers as the only teams in major league history to win their first four games by a margin of at least 28 runs.
+Unlike 2006, the Atlanta Braves stayed close throughout April and even held sole possession of first place at the end of the month.
 Also unlike 2006, the Mets were led by an unlikely hero, John Maine, who was undefeated and named the National League Pitcher of the Month for April.
 David Wright hit only .244 with no home runs and six RBI in April but carried over a hitting streak from 2006 that reached a franchise record 26 games.

 New York followed their strong April with an even stronger May.
 Jorge Sosa replaced Pelfrey in the starting rotation and compiled a 4–1 record for the month.
 His 8–1 win on May 16 put the Mets in first place where they remained until the last week of the season.
 Wright led the offense in May with eight home runs and 22 RBI.
 The Mets went 19–9 in May and finished the month with a 4 1/2-game lead despite starting second baseman José Valentín out for the entire month with an injury and starting outfielders Moisés Alou and Shawn Green missing time as well.

-As the calendar turned to June, the Mets began slumping, losing six straight series against teams with winning records, the last four series part of a stretch of 18 straight games against 2006 playoff teams, facing the Tigers, Dodgers, Yankees, Twins, Athletics, and Cardinals, becoming the first team in MLB history to play six consecutive series against six different teams that made the playoffs the previous season.
+As the calendar turned to June, the Mets began slumping, losing six straight series against teams with winning records, the last four series part of a stretch of 18 straight games against 2006 playoff teams, facing the Detroit Tigers, Los Angeles Dodgers, New York Yankees, Minnesota Twins, Oakland Athletics, and St. Louis Cardinals, becoming the first team in MLB history to play six consecutive series against six different teams that made the playoffs the previous season.
 This stretch started poorly for the Mets, as they lost 9 out of 12 to the Tigers, Dodgers, Yankees, and Twins.
 However, they turned it around and won 5 out of 6 against the Athletics and Cardinals to finish this stretch.
 The Mets entered the All-Star break with 48 wins and 39 losses, with a slim lead over the second-place Atlanta Braves.
 The Mets acquired Luis Castillo and Jeff Conine before the playoff roster deadline of September 1 to fill holes that were created due to injuries.
 On July 12, 2007, Julio Franco was released by the Mets.